Co-op Power Franklin County, Co-op Power Southern VT. and Co-op Power Hampshire County

 It has taken a long time, but sometimes good things take a while.
 Co-op Power could have built the plant in 2005 with venture capital but they turned it down, and good thing they did because the terms offered wern't aligned with Co-op Power's Commitment to long term stewardship of local renewable resources.
 Co-op Power President, Lynn Benander says, "We're not doing it fast, but we're doing it right.
 Hundreds of Co-op Power member families own and control this biodiesel plant and we'll be able to steward this resource in our community for generations."

 Since 2005 much has been accomplished.
 The land was purchased in the Greenfield Industrial Park.
 The building was built.
 The tanks and processor were purchased and installed in the building.
-Northeast Biodiesel is getting to the end of this long road and when they're done, they'll have invested $3.5 million, including $3,000,000 from our cooperative.
+Northeast Biodiesel is getting to the end of this long road and when they're done, they'll have invested $4.5 million, including $3,000,000 from our cooperative.
+We finished building the plant in April of 2016 and we'll finish commissioning and launch early 2017.

 In conjunction with the building of the plant, we are working behind the scenes to update the financial projections and complete the start-up projects related to human resources, permitting and licensing.